 Method 2: Use Diskpart Program

-Using the Diskpart program, you should remove the write protection of your Micro SD card.
-You could do that by using the command prompt on your Windows PC.
+Using the Diskpart program, you can remove software-dictated write protection from your micro SD card.
+You could do that by using the Terminal on your Windows PC.

-(In the place of # write the number of your write-protected SD card that the command prompt shows.
-Most of the time it is, “disk 1”. )attributes disk clear readonly
+list diskselect disk #(In the place of # write the number of your write-protected SD card that the Terminal shows.
+Most of the time it is, “Disk 1”. )attributes disk clear readonly

 - Wait for the process to complete and then type

-and close your command prompt.
-This should remove write protection from the Micro SD card.
+exitand close your Terminal window.
+This should remove write protection from the micro SD card.

 Method 3: Edit Registry